 - Inyo 115 kV phase shifting transformer overload was observed under N-1 and N-1-1 contingency conditions.
-The recommended solution for this issue is congestion management for the N-1 contingency and generation redispatch after the first contingency to mitigate the N-1-1 concerns.
+The recommended solution for this issue is to rely on a two hour emergency rating of 90 MVA for the phase shifting transformer.